Baijnath, Kaimur

 Baijnath, also spelled Baidyanath, is a village in Ramgarh block of Kaimur district, Bihar, India.
-Located 9 km south of Ramgarh, it is the site of an old Shiva temple built during the time of the Pratihara dynasty.
+Located in the northeastern part of the district (formerly the Bhabua sub-division), 9 km south of Ramgarh, it is the site of an old Shiva temple built during the time of the Pratihara dynasty.
+Artefacts links to the Pala dynasty have also been found.
 As of 2011, its population was 2,482, in 380 households.